satyajit5988/BritAPIAutomate/Readme.md

 # Setting Up GIT For Source Code Management -

 __Git__ can be used for pushing or pulling your code.
-Steps to setup remote GIT repository is as follows:
+Steps to set up remote GIT repository is as follows:

 1) Create a remote repository by login to GitHub.
    Note the HTTP's URL to connect to it - __git@github.com:XYZ/ABC.git__